KiWindows/wintermcfg/readme.md

 # Windows Terminal Personnal configuration

+## Introduction

-Well, this is my personnal configuration I will use for my Windows Terminal.
+This is my personnal configuration I will use for my Windows Terminal.